HariharanMiracle/oauth2/readme.txt

-This is a simple page connecting jsp with springboot
+This is a sample OAuth2 project